clazarski/ST558_project/README.md

     ## 4 Fair       457.
 447. 138.
     ## 5 Good       353.
 340. 71.1

 The "good" range has the least variation and the "very poor" range has the most.
 The average level of CO makes sense as the level increase as the AQI go from "good" to "very poor" however the median does not follow that trend.
-THe "good" rating actually has a higher median CO level than the "moderate" rating.
+The "good" rating actually has a higher median CO level than the "moderate" rating.

 ``` r
 # Table of AQI Vs Carbon Monoxide